 The Town of Banff has on-street parking and off-street lots with one-hour to 12-hour limits.
-Time limits exist on all parking spaces and there are also seasonal restrictions in certain areas.
+All public parking spaces are free.
+Time limits exist on all parking spaces.
 Restrictions are enforced, so please check the signs when you park.
 In residential areas, unless otherwise posted, vehicles may not park for more than 72 hours.

-In August 2019, a new 440-stall free parking lot will open to all visitors at the Train Station.
-The central location provides convenient 10-minute access by foot to anywhere downtown.
+A new 500-stall free parking lot opened to all visitors at the Banff Train Station.
+The central location provides convenient 8-minute access by foot to anywhere downtown.
+A free shuttle runs on weekends to connect to the downtown core.
 The Train Station Public Parking lot has space for 20 RVs, and access to public washrooms and a visitor information centre.
-Parking up to nine hours.
+Parking is allowed up to nine hours.

 You are able to pay parking fines online.